 With prices of products such as hand sanitizer increasing by the day as supply of verified brands struggle to keep up with demand, inflated prices of unknown and newly listed products are indicators that the goods may be illegitimate.

-Antibacterial hand soaps are drugs as defined by the US Food & Drug Administration and are therefore subject to stringent regulations.
+Hand sanitizers are drugs as defined by the US Food & Drug Administration and are therefore subject to stringent regulations.
 It is highly likely that the non-branded products being listed on marketplaces do not adhere to these regulations and therefore put consumers at risk.

 SPIKES IN ILLEGITIMATE GOODS: NON-HYGIENE PRODUCTS